-On adoption of Ind AS, this new guidance may result in consolidation of entities that may not have been previously consolidated under Indian GAAP, and may also result in deconsolidation of certain entities in the future.
+Under Ind AS, this guidance may result in the consolidation of entities that may not have been previously consolidated under previous Indian GAAP, and may also result in the deconsolidation of certain entities.
 Depending on the facts relating to and circumstances of specific entities, certain special purpose structures or vehicles may no longer remain outside a consolidated group, which could significantly affect the reported net worth and performance of certain groups.

 In other words, sponsors along with their asset management entities (not qualifying as investment entities) will have to evaluate whether they control REITs or InvITs, and if so, whether this could trigger consolidation, either at the sponsor or at asset management entity level.
-Furthermore, it would also need to be evaluated whether REITs or InvITs qualify as 'investment entities' under Ind AS, in order to avail of the benefit of their not having to consolidate their investments in underlying SPVs through which they hold their real estate or infrastructure assets.
+Furthermore, it would also need to be evaluated whether REITs or InvITs qualify as 'investment entities' under Ind AS, in order to avail the benefit of not consolidating their investments in underlying SPVs through which they hold their real estate or infrastructure assets.